buttonsrtoys/registrar/README.md

 - Work alone or with other state management packages (RxDart, Provider, GetIt, ...).
 - Be scalable and performant, so suitable for both indy and production apps.

-Registrar can be used as a standalone locator or integrated into state management package, like [mvvm+](https://pub.dev/packages/mvvm_plus).
+Registrar can be used as a standalone locator or integrated into state management libraries. [mvvm+](https://pub.dev/packages/mvvm_plus) uses Registrar.

 ## Single Services